Clibor is a clipboard history manager. Give it a try!

 Easily encrypt and decrypt text to protect confidential information.

-Enter the text you wish to encrypt, such as a password.
+Enter the text you want to encrypt, such as a password.

-In this case, we checked the “Keep decryption page simple” checkbox because we will be embedding it in Notion.
+In this case, we checked the “Keep decryption page simple” option because we plan to embed it in Notion.

-Click the “Encryption” button to generate the URL for decryption.
+Click the “Encryption” button to generate a decryption URL.

-Click the Copy button and copy the URL.
+Then, click the “Copy” button to copy the URL.

 This completes the process.

-Click on the key icon to display the form for decryption.
+Click the key icon to display the decryption form.

-It is recommended that the embed size be high enough to display this decryption form.
+It is recommended to set the embed size large enough to properly display the decryption form.

 How TXT-Crypter works

-Text encryption/decryption is performed by the browser, and no passphrase or text to be encrypted is sent to the server.
+Encryption and decryption are performed entirely within the browser, meaning that neither the passphrase nor the text to be encrypted is sent to the server.

 Naturally, no data is stored on the server.

-The encryption is similar to Evernote’s text encryption mechanism.
+TXT-Crypter’s encryption mechanism is similar to Evernote’s text encryption.

 Topic